Overview

 routines, urgent accountability nudges.

-report_updatesinstead - Critical pings go through regardless
+- Critical notifications go through regardless

 - Background forks still run on schedule; only their output delivery is affected